Pie Chart and Bar Chart for IELTS Writing Task 1

 Names

 You should write a name at the end of your letter.
-You can use your name or you can invest one.
+You can use your name or you can invent one.
 Likewise, to address the person you are writing to, you can invent a name.

 6. Grammar: Formal and Informal